-Stock your kitchen not just with snacks and drinks but with a few essential tools.
-These basics will make the difference between a functioning kitchen that allows you to prepare meals rather than just a room with a sink and some counters.
-Whether you plan to prepare elaborate haute cuisine meals, or just make a quick soup and salad lunch, the proper equipment makes food preparation easier.
+Stocking your home with basic kitchen equipment makes the difference between a functioning kitchen that allows you to prepare meals and just a room with a sink and some counters.
+Whether you plan to prepare elaborate haute cuisine meals, or just make a quick soup and salad lunch, the proper cooking tools and equipment make food preparation easier.
 Start with a few basics in each category, and grow your collection as you want to explore new cooking techniques.

 Set of Knives